 This PayPal extension, PayPal Powered by Braintree, allows both US, and non-US store owners to accept payments via PayPal, credit, or debit card, and all without leaving the store.
 When you install the plugin into your WordPress site and activate it, you connect to your Braintree account.
 The Braintree account can be set up either directly through the Braintree Website, or you can sign up through the WooCommerce plugin, connecting to your PayPal.

-One more gateway that batches transactions is Authorize.net.
+One more gateway that batches transactions are Authorize.net.
 This gateway also allows you to accept the majority of payment types, from all major credit or debit cards, as well as through PayPal, and through ApplePay.
 Using the Authirize.net WooCommerce Integration allows you to take payments through Authorize.net right from your store, so long as you have a Merchant’s account with them.

 After buying the extension from the WooCommerce page, you install it in your WooCommerce store, then save your credentials from your Intuit Payments account under *WooCommerce > Settings > Checkout. * From there, you can start accepting Intuit payments in your WooCommerce.

 For store owners with invoices created in QuickBooks, through using the MyWorks Sync, these invoices can be displayed in the WooCommerce client area for customers to click and view their invoices, then pay through QuickBooks payments.